 I love having some of these Egg Muffins with Ham, Cheese, and Bell Pepper in the fridge for a quick and tasty grab-and-go breakfast!
 You can switch out the green pepper for red pepper or use another vegetable if you prefer, and these are extra low in carbs!

 When it’s January, lots of people start making my Grab-and-Go Egg Muffins for an easy low-carb breakfast.
-You can see recipes for this type of egg dish all over the web now, but I first made them in 2005 and came up with the name Egg Muffins as a variation of something I saw in one of the South Beach Diet books.
+You can see recipes for this type of egg dish all over the web now, but I first made them in 2005 and came up with the name Egg Muffins as a variation of something I saw in one of the South Beach Diet cookbooks.

-My basic recipe for egg muffins has infinite variations for this kind of low-carb breakfast dish to make with whatever you have in the fridge, so I haven’t posted too many individual recipes for the basic egg muffins, but I have shared a few recipes for combinations I make over and over.
+My basic recipe for egg muffins has infinite variations for this kind of low-carb breakfast dish to make with whatever you have in the fridge, so I haven’t posted too many individual recipes for egg muffins, but I have shared a few recipes for combinations I make over and over.
 And definitely one that’s a repeater for me is these Egg Muffins with Ham, Cheese, and Bell Pepper.
-I love the little bits of tender-crisp bell pepper in these, but you can use red pepper or another vegetable if you’re not a green pepper fan.
+I love the little bits of tender-crisp green bell pepper in these, but you can use red pepper or another vegetable if you’re not a green pepper fan.